hindolb/EDBT23/README.md

-# EDBT23
-Paper- Determining Threshold for Partitioning a Dependency Graph in Replica Prefetching in Distributed Systems
+# EDBT23: Paper- Determining Threshold for Partitioning a Dependency Graph in Replica Prefetching in Distributed Systems

-Python Jupyter notebook has been used.
-The instructions below is for opening and using the notebook in Google Colab.
-Please make suitable modifications in the file path if you are running this on your local system
+Python Jupyter notebook has been used for coding and in-code description.
+The instructions below is suitable for opening and using the notebook in Google Colab.
+Please make suitable modifications in the file path if you are running this on your local system.

 Pre-requisites
 Python- 3.x